-However, if you as the personal trainer can focus purely on the fitness and the dietician can focus purely on the nutrition, then you should be able to take on more clients.
-Additionally, since you’ll the service you will be providing will be more well rounded, then you should be able to charge more for your services.
+However, if you as the personal trainer can focus purely on fitness and the dietician can focus purely on nutrition, then you should be able to take on more clients.
+Additionally, since the service you will be providing will be more well rounded, then you should be able to charge more for your services.

 Recap on nutrition advice personal trainers can give.

 Nutrition is a touchy subject as a personal trainer.
-Primarily because you are very well versed in nutrition and a lot of people seem to assumed that trainers can just hand out any nutrition advice.
+Primarily because you are very well versed in nutrition and a lot of people seem to assume that trainers can just hand out any nutrition advice.

 While personal trainers can give out nutrition advice, they have to be careful about the nature in which they provide their advice.